LimbitlessSolutionsInc/BashMinigameResources/README.md

 5. Build to ensure there are no compilation errors

-## 13.2 Migrating Assets
+## 14.2 Migrating Content

-Remaining minigame assets (Blueprints, Levels, Textures, etc) can be migrated using Unreal Engine’s migration system.
+Remaining minigame content (Blueprints, Levels, Textures, etc) can be migrated using Unreal Engine’s migration system.

 1. In the minigame project, navigate to the minigame Level.